-A life event that allows you to make a change in your benefit elections outside Open Enrollment.
-This includes marriage, domestic partnership, separation, divorce or dissolution of partnership, the birth or adoption of a child, and the death of a dependent, as well as obtaining or losing other healthcare coverage.
+A change in your life situation that allows you to make a change in your benefit elections outside Open Enrollment.
+This includes marriage, domestic partnership, separation, divorce or dissolution of partnership, the birth or adoption of a child and the death of a dependent as well as obtaining or losing other healthcare coverage.